open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Defining plugin parameters
 --------------------------------------

 To calculate the spike rate of an electrode, we need to define a window of interest and then count the spikes within smaller windows (or bins).
 We'd like to make it possible for the user to customize the window size as well as the bin size.
-This can be done by creating an :code:`IntParameter` for each of these inside the :code:`RateViewer` constructor, as well as Text Box parameter editors inside the :code:`RateViewerEditor` constructor:
+This can be done by creating an :code:`IntParameter` for each of these inside the :code:`registerParameters` method, as well as Text Box parameter editors inside the :code:`RateViewerEditor` constructor:

 .. code-block:: c++
    :caption: RateViewer.cpp

-   RateViewer::RateViewer()
-    : GenericProcessor("Rate Viewer"),
+   void RateViewer::registerParameters()
    {
-      addIntParameter(Parameter::GLOBAL_SCOPE,
+      addIntParameter(Parameter::PROCESSOR_SCOPE, // scope
-                     "window_size",
+                     "window_size",              // parameter name
+                     "Window size",              // display name
-                     "Size of the window in ms",
+                     "Size of the window in ms", // description 1000,                       // default value
-                     1000, 100, 5000); // Default: 1000, Min: 100, Max: 5000

-      addIntParameter(Parameter::GLOBAL_SCOPE,
+                     100,                        // minimum value
+                     5000);                      // maximum value

+      addIntParameter(Parameter::PROCESSOR_SCOPE, // scope
-                     "bin_size",
+                     "bin_size",                 // parameter name
+                     "Bin size",                 // display name
-                     "Size of the bins in ms",
+                     "Size of the bins in ms",   // description 50,                         // default value
-                     50, 25, 500); // Default: 50, Min: 25, Max: 500
+                     25,                         // minimum value
+                     500);                       // maximum value
    }

 .. code-block:: c++